eaglejs/timekeeper/README.md

 i.e., `ruby deltek-timesheet.rb time=8`

 This will start up the selenium webdriver and open up Unisys's deltek url and input your credentials, and do your timesheet.
-If you work at CBP, (this part is now being developed) it will eventually also log into that system and input the time as well.

-## But eaglejs, you have to put in a two-step verification code!??
-Yes unfortunately, you do...
-That's why I said earlier that this is a one or two-step process, but all you have to do is reply to the text message and it will do the rest.
-Sorry, it's not 100% one-step, but it's the best I can do.
-I you have better ideas to get around this, I will love to hear them. :)
+## This is now officially one step process.
+You do have to add the cookies listed in the cookies section of the config.example.json.
+To do this:
+  - Open up incognito mode in your chrome browser (do this so we are sure we are creating a new session).
+  - Navigate to the url in the config.example.json file.
+  - Fill out your username.
+  - Fill out your password.
+  - It will ask you to receive a text message, and do so, and reply to that text message.
+  - When you are prompted to save the session, open up your Dev Tools in the browser and go to the "application" tab.
+  - On the left of the Dev Tools, you'll see a dropdown for cookies, click on it, and click on the url inside.
+  - Now you will see several name, values, domains, etc. Just copy the values of the names that are in the config.example.json file and put them in there.
+  - Keep this file secret because if someone get's these cookie values, they can hi-jack your session, and do unspeakable things to you.
+  - Once it is saved, and you renamed your config.example.json to config.json, you should be good to go, and it will automatically log in.
+If your cookies expire, just repeat the process.